yoon-zh/yoonzh.com/posts/stm-week2.md

 2. **VSCode**: Install extensions for C/C++ and Git.
 3. **Keil uVision**: Configure device packs for STM32.

----

-## Questions

-1. What is the role of Flash memory in an MCU?
-2. What is the primary difference in architecture between Arduino Uno and STM32?
-3. Which HAL function is used to introduce a delay in STM32?
-4. List two advantages of STM32 over Arduino.
-5. What is the purpose of `MX_GPIO_Init()` in STM32 code?

----

 ## Project: STM32 blinking LED
 **Objective**: Install STM32CubeIDE and program the STM32 to blink an LED.